 Now that international bonds are available to all Canadian investors, should you rush to build a globally diversified fixed income portfolio?
 For most people, the answer is probably no. The benefits of holding non-Canadian stocks is enormous, as equity returns vary widely from country to country.
 But the diversification benefit of international bonds is likely to be much more modest.
 Here’s how the broad Canadian bond market stacked up against a global index over various periods ending in July 2014:

 Source: FTSE TMX Canada Universe Bond Index (formerly the DEX Universe Bond Index) and Barclay’s Global Aggregate Bond Index (Hedged to CAD).
 Data from Dimensional Returns 2.0.

 If you’ve got $100,000 and a 30% allocation to bonds, a global bond holding is probably not worth the added complexity and cost.
 But the argument for adding global bonds is much stronger for those with very large portfolios and a higher allocation to fixed income.
 Say you have $2 million and a target asset mix of 70% bonds and 30% equities.
 Now your fixed income allocation is a hefty $1.4 million, and a shock to the Canadian bond market would deal a swift kick to your net worth.
-In that situation it does make sense to divide that among Canadian, US and international bonds to reduce your risk.
+In that situation it might make sense to divide that among Canadian, US and international bonds to reduce your risk.